Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWidget-c.rst

 Widgets respond to events that are typically caused by user actions.
 Qt delivers events to widgets by calling specific event handler functions with instances of :sip:ref:`~PyQt6.QtCore.QEvent` subclasses containing information about each event.

-If your widget only contains child widgets, you probably do not need to implement any event handlers.
-If you want to detect a mouse click in a child widget call the child's :sip:ref:`~PyQt6.QtWidgets.QWidget.underMouse` function inside the widget's :sip:ref:`~PyQt6.QtWidgets.QWidget.mousePressEvent`.
+If your widget only contains child widgets, you probably don't need to implement any event handlers.
+If you want to detect a mouse click in a child widget, call the child's :sip:ref:`~PyQt6.QtWidgets.QWidget.underMouse` function inside the widget's :sip:ref:`~PyQt6.QtWidgets.QWidget.mousePressEvent`.

 The `Scribble example <https://doc.qt.io/qt-6/qtwidgets-widgets-scribble-example.html>`_ implements a wider set of events to handle mouse movement, button presses, and window resizing.